 - Staff at Hodgson are fully accountable for student progress and achievement as well as delivering our Academy Plan.
 Rigorous performance management is the key driver.
 Investment in effective professional development and effective collaboration with others drives forward a culture of continuous improvement. - Distributed leadership is a feature of our organisational structures.
-Hodgson is a designated Teaching School in partnership with Blackpool Sixth Form College.
-Leadership capacity at Hodgson has been organised to meet the demands placed upon us and remains under constant review to ensure that we have the necessary capacity in place.
+Hodgson is in partnership with Blackpool Sixth Form College with regards to Fylde Coast SCITT Ltd. Leadership capacity at Hodgson has been organised to meet the demands placed upon us and remains under constant review to ensure that we have the necessary capacity in place.